 - Change the Layout by clicking any of the four position icons at the top of the Tree section. - Change the font style and/or size used for the Leaves using the middle drop-down menu and text box. - Add a background color for the text, if desired, by checking the Background checkbox, then clicking on the white box on the right to make a selection from the color picker. - Change the color of the branches by clicking on the Branches Color box and making a selection from the color picker. - Show or hide the branch length by checking and unchecking the corresponding box.
 While the box is checked, try adjusting the number of Decimal places. - 3.
-In the Distance section on the right, use the distance Metric dropdown menu to return to Uncorrected Pairwise Distance.
-Observe how the Tree view changes.
-For greatest accuracy, we recommend using an evolutionarily adjusted metric such as Tamura-Nei (1993) rather than "Uncorrected Pairwise Distance." - 4.
-If desired, save the project using File > Save, or by clicking on the Save tool ().
+If desired, save the project using File > Save, or by clicking on the Save tool ( ).